RickAndTired/Qvevri/README.rst

 ******
 Qvevri
 ******
-Qvevri is a basic Wine Manager forked from Qvevri
+Qvevri is a basic Wine Manager forked from Lutris

 ToDo